 \section{Introduction}

-Quantum walks (QWs), the quantum analogs of classical random walks, have emerged as a powerful framework for exploring a wide range of quantum phenomena, including quantum computation, coherent transport, and the dynamical behavior of complex quantum systems~\cite{aharonov1993quantum,ambainis2003quantum,konno2008quantum}.
+Quantum walks (QWs) are quantum analogs of classical random walks, have emerged as a powerful framework for exploring a wide range of quantum phenomena, including quantum computation, coherent transport, and the dynamical behavior of complex quantum systems~\cite{aharonov1993quantum,ambainis2003quantum,konno2008quantum}.
 Unlike their classical counterparts, QWs exploit quantum superposition and interference, enabling the walker to explore graphs more efficiently and, in some cases, achieve quantum speedups in algorithmic tasks~\cite{childs2004spatial}.

-QWs can be broadly categorized into two types: discrete-time quantum walks (DTQWs)~\cite{aharonov1993quantum} and continuous-time quantum walks (CTQWs)~\cite{farhi1998quantum}.
+QWs can be broadly categorized into two types: discrete-time quantum walks (DTQW)~\cite{aharonov1993quantum} and continuous-time quantum walks (CTQW)~\cite{farhi1998quantum}.
 DTQWs evolve via alternating applications of a coin operator and a conditional shift, allowing fine-grained control over the walker’s trajectory~\cite{jayakody2023revisiting}.
-This approach has proven useful in quantum search algorithms~\cite{childs2009universal} and in simulating topologically nontrivial phases~\cite{boada2015quantum}.
-In contrast, CTQWs evolve under a time-independent Hamiltonian defined by the graph structure, without requiring an internal coin degree of freedom.
-This formulation is particularly well-suited for modeling coherent transport in structured networks and has applications in quantum search~\cite{childs2004spatial,chakraborty2016spatial,apers2022quadratic}, quantum state transfer~\cite{coutinho2025peak}, entanglement routing~\cite{sauglam2023entanglement}, and energy transport in photosynthetic complexes~\cite{mohseni2008environment}.

-However, real-world implementations of QWs are inevitably affected by decoherence arising from environmental interactions and imperfections in the system.
-These effects disrupt unitary evolution, suppress quantum coherence, and reduce transport efficiency and computational fidelity~\cite{ren2009decoherence,benedetti2016non}.
-Interestingly, in some cases decoherence can also assist transport~\cite{caruso2009highly,plenio2008dephasing}.
+In contrast, CTQW evolve under a time-independent Hamiltonian defined by the graph structure, without requiring an internal coin degree of freedom.
+This formulation is particularly well-suited for modeling coherent transport in structured networks and has applications in quantum search~\cite{childs2004spatial,chakraborty2016spatial,apers2022quadratic}, quantum state transfer~\cite{coutinho2025peak}, entanglement routing~\cite{sauglam2023entanglement}, and energy transport in photosynthetic complexes~\cite{mohseni2008environment,plenio2008dephasing,alexander2025quantum}.
+However, real-world implementations of QWs are inevitably affected by decoherence arising from environmental interactions and system imperfections.
+These effects disrupt unitary evolution, suppress quantum coherence, and reduce transport efficiency and computational fidelity~\cite{ren2009decoherence,allegra2016global,bressanini2022decoherence}.
+Interestingly, in some cases decoherence can also assist transport~\cite{caruso2009highly,plenio2008dephasing,allegra2016global}.
 Understanding how decoherence influences QWs is therefore critical for the development of robust quantum technologies.